KeithG33/AttnMixer/README.md

-# Attention-Mixer
+# Attn-Mixer
-Implements a mixer-style architecture from the paper [MLP-Mixer: An all-MLP Architecture for Vision](https://arxiv.org/abs/2105.01601) with attention blocks instead of MLPs
+Implements a mixer inspired architecture from the paper [MLP-Mixer: An all-MLP Architecture for Vision](https://arxiv.org/abs/2105.01601) with attention blocks instead of MLPs

 ## Architecture
 The Attn-Mixer block consists of two attention blocks and an MLP.
 Similar to the MLP-Mixer, there is a channel attention and a token attention where the token attention is computed by tranposing the features and treating the tokens as the sequence.